-If there's one item that epitomises '90s style, it's surely the baguette bag.
-Just one glimpse at its teeny proportions and dainty shoulder strap will take you thundering down memory lane to a time when jeans were low-slung and crop-tops were in plentiful supply.
+If there's one accessory that epitomises the '90s, it's surely the baguette bag.
+Just one glimpse at its teeny proportions and dainty shoulder strap will take you thundering down memory lane to a time when jeans were low-slung and crop tops were plentiful.
 For me, the trend has connotations of chick-flick heroines, glamazon girl-band members and, well, Regina George.
+As an accessory, it certainly had a particular "look" attached to it.

-As someone who prefers androgynous fits and simple style, it's fair to say initially, I was dubious at the baguette's return to fame.
-But before you dismiss it like I did, let me assure you that the 2019 iteration has a different flavour to the '90s original.
-Along with many other autumn/winter trends, the baguette 2.0 has taken on a more minimalist spin, and the majority of styles this season come in blacks, browns, mock croc and faded pinks.
-They're all designed to sit nicely with masculine shirting, loose-fit jeans, sharp blazers and slouchy sweaters.
-Essentially, our favourite influencers have been using theirs to add polish to androgynous getups, and the results are pretty damn chic.
+I prefer low-key silhouettes and practical handbags, so it's fair to say that I was initially dubious about the baguette's return to fame.
+But before you dismiss it like I did, let me assure you that the current iteration has a different flavour than the '90s and Y2K originals.
+Along with many other summer trends, the baguette 2.0 has taken on a more minimalist spin, and the majority of styles this season come unprinted in shades of black, brown, cream and faded pastel.